railwayapp/docs/src/pages/diagnose/project-usage.md

 layout="intrinsic"
 width={491} height={286} quality={80} />

 Projects on Railway are billed per minute and only for the resources projects use.
+All the services within a project in every environment contribute to the resources billed.

 **RAM**
 $0.000231 / GB / minute